husarion/heat-follower-robot/README.md

 ## Description

 **Heat Follower** is a robot based on the ROSbot Pro platform, that follows heat by using a 360 degree thermal camera.
+It utilizes a MLX90641 sensor which is a 16x12 pixels IR sensor array.
+With some custom hardware it is possible to rotate this and get a surround infrared image.

 ## Hardware